muety/wakapi/README.md

 **Note:** Check the comments in `config.yml` for best practices regarding security configuration and more.

-💡 When running Wakapi standalone (without Docker), it is recommended to run it as a [SystemD service](etc/wakapi.service).
+💡 When running Wakana standalone (without Docker), it is recommended to run it as a [SystemD service](etc/wakapi.service).

 ### 💻 Client setup

-Wakapi relies on the open-source [WakaTime](https://github.com/wakatime/wakatime-cli) client tools.
-In order to collect statistics for Wakapi, you need to set them up.
+Wakana relies on the open-source [WakaTime](https://github.com/wakatime/wakatime-cli) client tools.
+In order to collect statistics for Wakana, you need to set them up.

 1. **Set up WakaTime** for your specific IDE or editor.
 Please refer to the respective [plugin guide](https://wakatime.com/plugins)